sreejan-chowdhury/AWS_POC/Security/IAM/IAM Policies.md

  - Action :
  - Resource : Specifies the objects that the statement covers.
  - Principal : Specifies the identity.

+## Note:
+- Policies are created using `Generator` ( UI where we choose services and set permissions, and generator converts it to JSON template)
+- We can directly write it in JSON too.

 # Check:
 https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_examples.html